 Workforce analytics help organizations better understand how their workforce is performing and progressing.
-While financial aspects of the organization are much easier to quantify, employee performance has historically been a challenging area to measure and report on.
-However, labor costs often make up the largest portion of organizational budgets, so being able to look at things like employee performance and progress are extremely important.
-That’s exactly what workforce analytics attempts to solve.
+While the financial aspects of an organization are much easier to quantify, human resources metrics like employee performance are more challenging to measure and report on.
+And with labor costs often making up the largest portion of organizational budgets, getting a clear view of your people data is essential.

-Workforce analytics software provides organizations with the tools and analytics needed to draw meaningful metrics that provide important insights into their workforce.
-These insights are important for strategic leaders to have, especially as their organization continues to grow, evolve, and become more complex.
+Such specialized software can give your organization the tools and analytics you need to draw meaningful metrics and gain important insights into your workforce.
+These insights are especially important as organizations grow, evolve, and become more complex.

 Workforce Analytics Examples and Applications

 There are numerous ways in which workforce analytics can be applied to your organization.
 Each organization likely has unique use cases based on its specific operations and infrastructure.
 The flexibility of workforce analytics can open up new opportunities to see your organization in a new light or make comparisons that weren’t possible before.

 Let’s take a look at some common examples of how workforce analytics can be applied in real-life scenarios for behavioral health and human services organizations.

 Recruiting is a top priority among behavioral health and human services executives, and this industry often struggles with higher-than-average turnover rates and difficulty finding qualified applicants.